Digital Realty Trust Inc. (DLR) Shares Down Despite Recent Market Volatility

 Wells Fargo gave a rating of “Equal Weight” to DLR, setting the target price at $115 in the report published on December 14th of the previous year.

-Volatility was left at 2.87%, however, over the last 30 days, the volatility rate increased by 2.69%, as shares sank -6.12% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.39% lower at present.
+Volatility was left at 2.79%, however, over the last 30 days, the volatility rate increased by 3.22%, as shares sank -10.01% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.49% upper at present.

 Insider Trading